Quicr/laps/docs/relay-protocol.md

 ### Unsubscribe/Subscribe Misuse

-The last MoQT subscriber unsubscribe can result in many relays having to change states.
+The last MOQT subscriber unsubscribe can result in many relays having to change states.
 If the subscriber is repeatedly unsubscribing and subscribing, it will result in a ripple effect over many relays, which causes unnessary churn in the relay network.
 To mitigate this churn, unsubscribes in peering could be scheduled in the future based on some configurable time, such as 5 seconds.
-If a MoQT subscriber subscribes again before the scheduled unsubscribe being sent, it would simply be canceled and data would continue as if there was no unsubscribe.
-Only the MoQT client would be the one that would stop and start repeatedly.
+If a MOQT subscriber subscribes again before the scheduled unsubscribe being sent, it would simply be canceled and data would continue as if there was no unsubscribe.
+Only the MOQT client would be the one that would stop and start repeatedly.
 The churn of misuse with unsubscribe and subscribe would be contained to the s-relay instead of spreading the churn to many other relays.